 Ph.D.
 2016, Earth & Environmental Sciences

 I am interested in mammalian evolutionary ecology, biogeography, landscape processes, and stable isotope biogeochemistry.
 My research investigates diversity dynamics and paleoecology of Miocene mammals in relation to tectonic and climate history in western North America.
-I am currently a Research Fellow in the Environmental Resilience Institute at Indiana University.
+I am currently an Assistant Professor in the Department of Ecology & Evolution at Stony Brook University.
 For more information, visit my website.